OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/monitoring-setup.md

 Firstly, we need to deploy [Helm](https://helm.sh/) in our cluster.
 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

-1. Switch to your `master` and run the following commands to create a service account named `tiller` for Helm:
+1. Switch to your `master` node and run the following commands to create a service account named `tiller` for Helm:
 ```sh
 kubectl create serviceaccount tiller --namespace kube-system
 ```